tdgrant1/denss/README.md

 ## NEWS

 #### New SWAXS calculator for atomic models
 DENSS v1.7.0 introduces a new tool for calculating highly accurate SWAXS profiles from atomic models and fitting experimental data (like CRYSOL, FoXS and others).
-The denss.pdb2mrc.py script will also generate a high-resolution electron density map incorporating solvent terms such as excluded volume and the hydration shell.
-The article describing the method is available on bioRxiv at
+The denss.pdb2mrc.py script will accept atomic models in the PDB format and generate a high-resolution electron density map incorporating solvent terms such as excluded volume and the hydration shell.
+The article describing the method is available on bioRxiv (link to be added).

 #### DENSS v1.7.0 released
 DENSS v1.7.0 has now been released.
 Included in the updates are many bug fixes, speed and stability improvements.
 A new script called denss.mrc2sas.py is included to fit a calculated scattering profile from a density map to experimental SWAXS data, and calculate chi2 as a metric of the quality of fit.
 Similar fits are also now produced by denss.py, denss.refine.py, and denss.all.py.